Staars/Staars.github.io/docs/Bluetooth_MI32.md

     If you want to add a new BLE sensor to your config on the device, use `MI32option3 1` to add the new sensor by catching a BLE packet.
 Then use `MI32Cfg` to save the new config on flash.

+## Mi Dashboard

+The driver provides an extended web GUI to show the observed Xiaomi sensors in a widget style, that features a responsive design to use the screen area as effective as possible.
+The other advantage is, that only the widget with new data gets redrawn (indicated by a fading circle) and no unnessecary refresh operations will happen.
+A simple graph shows if valid data for every hour was received in the last 24h, where only one gap for the coming hour is not a sign of an error.
+Configured sensors with no received packet since boot or key/decryption errors are dimmed.

 ## HomeKit Bridge

 If activated at compile time the driver will start the HAP core (= the main task of the HomeKit framework) after succesfully reading a valid **mi32cfg** file after the start.
 It will create a 'bridge accessory' presenting all configured BLE devices to HomeKit.
 You can add the ESP32 as such a **Mi-Home-Bridge** to HomeKit in the native way, like you would add a commercial product to you local HomeKit network.
 The setup key is derived from the Wifi MAC of your ESP32 to easily allow many ESP32 to be used as a HomeKit bridge in your local network.
 Besides the driver will also manage up to four relays and sync them with HomeKit.
 There is nothing more to configure, the driver will automatically translate the data packets back and forth.
 It just works ... except, when it does not.

 !!! danger "Known issues"